-7 Page 4 - The motion regarding banking should also include that the motion designated

-- 8 Ms. Hansen and/or Mr. Kish to be the second signatory on the account.
-Mr. Kish - 9 clarified that he would not like to be a signer.
-Ms. Hansen has already sent the bank all - 10 her information to be able to be the signer on the account. - 11
+- 7 Page 4 - The motion regarding banking should also include that the motion designated - Ms. Hansen and/or Mr. Kish to be the second signatory on the account.
+Mr. Kish 8 - clarified that he would not like to be a signer.
+Ms. Hansen has already sent the bank all 9 second by Mr. Baird the minutes were approved as amended with all in favor.
+13

-12 Mr. McNamee said the minutes look very good.
+Mr. McNamee said the minutes look very good.
 On a MOTION by Mr. Truckey and a